leopph/graphics-api-tests/README.md

 ## D3D12
 The D3D12 project contains implementations for
-- different geometry pipeline methods
+- multiple geometry pipeline methods
   - vertex pushing (using the input assembler)
   - vertex pulling (reading vertex buffers as shader resources)
-- different resource binding methods
+- multiple resource binding methods
   - bindful descriptors
   - bindless descriptors using SM 5.1 dynamic indexing and unbounded arrays
   - bindless descriptors using SM 6.6 dynamic resources (ResourceDescriptorHeap and SamplerDescriptorHeap)
+- multiple barrier usage methods
+  - legacy resource barriers (ResourceBarrier API)
+  - enhanced barriers (Barrier API)
 - etc.

 These can be toggled using macros.
 See *main.cpp* for more details.